Ankit8125/Food-recipe-app/README.md

 # Food Recipe App

-A responsive web application built using Next.js that provides users with a 30 unique food recipes.
+A responsive web application built using Next.js that provides users with 30 unique food recipes.

 ## Tools & Technologies
 - **Next.js**: For server-side rendering and frontend.